lonkenhout/perk/README.md

 # PERK: distributed key-value store using RDMA
 This repo contains the implementation of a distributed key-value store using RDMA.
 Various types of communication primitives are tested in different configurations.
-By configuration, I mean the manner in which requests and responses are handled, currently the following have been implemented:
+By configuration, I mean the manner in which requests and responses are handled, currently the following have been implemented (or rather, allowed to be run):

 | Request \(C\) | Request \(S\) | Response \(C\) | Response \(S\) |
 |-------------|------------|--------------|--------------|